ChoGGi/SurvivingMars_CheatMods/CheatMod_CheatMenu/README.md

 	temp = temp .. tostring(building.name) .. tostring(building.wonder)
 end
 dump(temp)

+ChoGGi.ReturnTechAmount(Tech,Prop)
+returns number from TechTree (so you know how much it changes)

+ChoGGi.ReturnTechAmount("CompactPassengerModule","MaxColonistsPerRocket").a
+^returns 10
+ChoGGi.ReturnTechAmount("HullPolarization","BuildingMaintenancePointsModifier").p
+^ returns 0.25

+it returns percentages in decimal for ease of mathing
+ie: BuildingMaintenancePointsModifier is -25 this returns it as 0.25 it also returns negative amounts as positive (I prefer doing num - a not num + a)
 ```

 ##### List of some stuff added (not up to date)